CS-433/project2-authclass/README.md

 # How to install the project
 All the required packages are in the txt file `requirements.txt`.
 ## Data to download
 Some of the files are too big to be uploaded on GitHub.
 They are however available at [this link](https://drive.switch.ch/index.php/s/bVBCqB0ReuX8e6z).
-In order to make the code runs, please follow these instructions.
+In order to make the code run, please follow these instructions.

 * The folder `user_comments` containing all the .json files must be put into the folder `./Raw/`.
 * The file `english_comments` must be in the folder `.Data/Preprocessing`